TylerJang27/Scav_Hunt_Extension/README.md

 ### Customization and Development

-In order to make your own scavenger hunt:
+To make your own scavenger hunt:
+ - Install the Extension,
+ - Navigate to the Extension's Options,
+ - Click on `Generate Hunt` to open a form and create a hunt.

+ To add more customization:
  - Fork off of this branch,
  - Edit [res/hunt.json](res/hunt.json) to include your clues and URLs, in accordance with the guidelines below,
  - Add any additional HTML or image files in `res/`,